HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Ball it, cube it, or let your toddler scoop it with a spoon.

-Ripe melon is loaded with nutrients and is a source of hydration in warmer weather.
+Ripe melon is loaded with nutrients, is a healthy snack option, and is a source of hydration in warmer weather.

 2. Eggs

-Either scrambled or hard-boiled and chopped, eggs are a quick, easy and protein packed finger food.
+Either scramble or chop hard-boiled eggs.
+They are a quick, easy and protein packed finger food.

 Check out this egg in a hole recipe.